-Now, while Acai berry is indeed rich in Resveratrol which is the compound generally associated with red wine and various dark fruits that gets a lot of good press, that doesn’t necessarily mean anything.
-Resveratrol has been relatively well studied for it’s proposed benefits to longevity and overall health, and the research is inconclusive at best (2), but moreover if you DO buy that Res-v may promote better health you get a good dose from wine, blueberries, plums and grape tomatoes which are far cheaper and, in my opinion, way more pleasant to eat than some capsules.
+Now, while Acai berry is indeed rich in resveratrol which is the compound generally associated with red wine and various dark fruits that gets a lot of good press, that doesn’t necessarily mean anything.
+Resveratrol has been relatively well studied for it’s proposed benefits to longevity and overall health, and the research is inconclusive at best (2), but moreover if you DO buy that resveratrol may promote better health you get a good dose from wine, blueberries, plums and grape tomatoes which are far cheaper and, in my opinion, way more pleasant to eat than some capsules.

-There is no evidence that Acai extract or the high dose Resveratrol within it will help with fat loss (though it may impair your adaptations to exercise (3)) and ‘detoxification’ isn’t something that a supplement can help you with – more on this in a moment.
+There is no evidence that Acai extract or the high dose resveratrol within it will help with fat loss (though it may impair your adaptations to exercise (3)) and ‘detoxification’ isn’t something that a supplement can help you with – more on this in a moment.

 Special Fat Loss Teas

 There are a few different iterations of this, so I’ll talk about the major ones.